Dungeons & Adventure

 - Hand-built structures — ruins, camps, shrines, and underground complexes that feel like mini-dungeons.

-- Elite mobs — tougher versions of ordinary enemies with special tricks and better drops.
+- Elite enemies — tougher versions of ordinary mobs with special tricks and better drops.

 - True bosses — multi-phase fights, big arenas, and loot that actually moves your build forward.